cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 ### Grammar Checkers

-When developing content for tutorials and documentation it is important to check their correctness with a grammar checker.
-We have made the best experience with Grammarly followed by MS word.
+When developing content for tutorials and documentation, it is important to check their correctness with a grammar checker.
+We have made the best experience with Grammarly followed by MS Word.
 The best way to use them is to copy and paste small sections into them from your document and then check them.
-After you are satisfied copy the contents back to the original one while overwriting the old text.
+After you are satisfied, copy the contents back to the original one while overwriting the old text.

 #### Grammarly